vonfalk/storm-javavis/doc/01-Introduction/01-Examples.md

 deterministic and should match the output of `seq` in the previous example.

 The function `actorSpawn` is similar to `spawn` in the previous example.
-However, this example is not deterministic as the actors are asociated with different threads that are scheduled independently by the operating system.
-Try running this function multiple times and see if you can see defferent interleavings!
+However, this example is not deterministic as the actors are associated with different threads that are scheduled independently by the operating system.
+Try running this function multiple times and see if you can see different interleavings!

 See [Threads](md://Storm/Threads) for details on the semantics of the threading system in Storm.